What are the criteria for acceptance as a transfer student to Western New England University?

 Are there special scholarships for transfer students?

 Merit scholarships are awarded annually to transfer students who enroll with at least 12 transfer credits.
-For consideration, students must have at least a 3.00 GPA from their previous college.

 What type of housing is available to me as a transfer student?